menchel/mathematica-prolog-interpreter/README.md

 - system_tests 🧪
     - Holds checked tests for the interpreter. 🙂

+## interpreter interface 🗺️
+The interpreter pakacge holds 2 functions:

+### interpret
+- this function is the actual interpreter.
+Calling her will interpret the code in in.pl, and give the output in out.pl.
+Any errors will appear in the notebook.
+### setDepth
+- this function set the depth of the recursion in the interpreter.
+Needed since:
+  1) Infinite loops are possible.
+  2) Mathematica has a recursion limit.

 ## How to run? 🏃
 - Use the code from `cd interpreter/code && interpreter.wl` in a wolfram notebook. 💡
 - This code is a package ready to use.💻